matthewfeickert/feickert-thesis/resources.md

 - [Docker image built from Ubuntu containing latest version of TeX Live](https://hub.docker.com/r/matthewfeickert/latex-docker/)
    - This image powered the CI for my thesis and built the full document with each push to GitHub
+- [Mathpix Snip](https://mathpix.com/) allows for very fast and accurate LaTeX code extraction from screenshots of equations